 We do not have operations subject to material risk of foreign currency fluctuations, nor do we use derivative financial instruments in our operations or investment portfolio.
-We have a \$60.0 million line of credit with our primary commercial banks.
-Under the terms of the Revolver, we may elect to pay interest at either a fluctuating base rate established by the bank from time to time or at a rate based on the rate established in the London inter-bank market.
+We have an \$80.0 million revolving line of credit with our primary commercial banks.
+Under the terms of our revolving line of credit, we may elect to pay interest at either a fluctuating base rate established by the bank from time to time or at a rate based on the rate established in the London inter-bank market.
 We do not believe that we have any material exposure to market risk associated with interest rates.